NYU-Processor-Design/nyu-core/Documentation/02_Complex_Module_Functions/03_L1_Data_Cache.md

 - **`cache_tags`**: A 2D array storing the tag information for cache sets and blocks.
 - **`dirty_bit`**: A 2D array indicating whether the data in each block is dirty (needs to be written back to memory).

-## Combinational and Sequential Logic
+### Combinational and Sequential Logic

 - The L1 Data Cache uses both combinational and sequential logic.
 Combinational logic is used for address decoding, tag comparison, and hit/miss detection.
 Sequential logic is used to store cache lines, implement the LRU replacement policy, and track the write-back status of cache lines.

-## Cache logic
+### Cache logic
 The cache should use the following logic:

-- **`Write allocate`**`:  When the processor writes data to the cache, the cache should fetch the block from the main memory and store it in the cache if the block is not present in the cache.
+- **`Write allocate`**`:  When the processor writes data to the cache, the cache allocates a block from main memory and stores the data in the cache, even if the block is not currently needed.
-- **`Write back`**:       When the processor writes data to the cache, the cache should update the data in the cache and set the dirty bit to high.
-The cache should write the data to the main memory only when the block is evicted from the cache.
+- **`Write back`**:       When the processor writes data to the cache, the cache updates the data in the cache and sets the dirty bit to high.
+The cache writes the data back to main memory only when the block is evicted from the cache or when the cache is flushed.
-- **`Lookthrough`**`: When the cache misses, the cache should fetch the block from the main memory and store it in the cache.
-The processor should not stall during this time.
+- **`Lookthrough`**`:     When the cache misses, the cache fetches the block from main memory and stores it in the cache.
+The processor does not stall during this time, but the instruction that caused the cache miss is delayed.
-- **`LRU`**: The cache should use the LRU policy to determine the least recently used block.
+- **`LRU`**:              The LRU policy evicts the least recently used block from the cache when the cache is full.